-Useful information on recognised expensesnon-capitalised costs and risk/opportunity factors
+Useful information on non-capitalised costs and risk/opportunity factors

-- 5.6 It follows from paragraph 5.2 and Figure 5.1 that information for assessing how performance could be affected by recognised expenses/non-capitalised costs and risk/opportunity factors can be categorised into: - a) Information on investments in unrecognised intangibles (versus recognised expensescosts used to generate income for the period (expenses of the period)); - b) Information on the use of unrecognised intangibles; - c) Risk/opportunity factors affecting intangibles.
+- 5.6 It follows from paragraph 5.2 and Figure 5.1 that information for assessing how performance could be affected by non-capitalised costs and risk/opportunity factors can be categorised into: - a) Information on investments in unrecognised intangibles (versus costs used to generate income for the period (expenses of the period)); - b) Information on the use of unrecognised intangibles; - c) Risk/opportunity factors affecting intangibles. - 5.7 These types of information are further explained and exemplified below.
+In the following paragraphs it is proposed that information on investments in unrecognised intangibles and information on the use of unrecognised intangibles is provided in the notes to the financial statements. - 5.8 This chapter, however, does not include any suggestions on whether information on factors affecting intangibles should be included in the notes to the financial statements or in the management report.